Rohit-Jagtap-au19/rohit/assignment/README.md

   - JSON files can only be uploaded via this panel.
 I used Filereader to read the file containt and show it in console.
   - After clicking the logout link, users will be able to navigate to the login page.
+  - Even user provide "/" path he will be redirected to log in page.

 - Data

-  - Given Jsondata is avilable here 25 * 4.
+  - Given Jsondata is avilable here.

 #### Project Details